T-Mobile Home Internet in California at a Glance

 T-Mobile 5G Coverage in California

-T-Mobile has extensive 5G coverage across California's major metro areas, with Ultra Capacity mid-band 5G widely available in Los Angeles, San Francisco, San Diego, and the Bay Area.
+T-Mobile has extensive 5G coverage across California's major metro areas, with Ultra Capacity mid-band 5G widely available in Los Angeles, San Francisco, San Diego.
+The Bay Area.
 The Central Valley, Sacramento region, and Inland Empire have solid coverage.
 Mountainous regions in the Sierra Nevada and far northern California have more limited service.

 T-Mobile Home Internet California FAQ